 - 20 oz can diced pineapple in 100% pineapple juice

-- 1 clove minced garlic or ½ tsp garlic powder
+- 1 clove minced garlic or ½ teaspoon garlic powder

-- 2 tbsp reduced sodium soy sauce or coconut aminos*
+- 2 tablespoon reduced sodium soy sauce or coconut aminos*

 - ¼ cup chicken broth